-- Supervising the QatarEnergy LNG Way, which includes employee relations, driving premier performance and finance - Activate for Graduate in last phase of Individual development plan (IDP) and recently confirmed and completed their IDP. - Emerging to support the development of leads and supervisors by obtaining knowledge on leading self and others - Cadre to support the development of heads by providing the required skills on leading self, others, and the business. - Executive to support the development of managers by providing them with the required skills and executive knowledge on leading self, others, and the business. - Leadership Alumni seminars for alumni leaders who graduated from QatarEnergy LNG Leadership Development programs.
+- Activate for Graduate in last phase of Individual development plan (IDP) and recently confirmed and completed their IDP. - Emerging to support the development of leads and supervisors by obtaining knowledge on leading self and - Cadre to support the development of heads by providing the required skills on leading self, others, and the - Executive to support the development of managers by providing them with the required skills and executive knowledge on leading self, others, and the business. - Leadership Alumni seminars for alumni leaders who graduated from QatarEnergy LNG Leadership Development programs.